Moduli of Tango structures and dormant Miura opers: Pathology in positive characterisitc

-the stack in groupoids over $\mfS \mfc \mfh_{/\mr{Spec} (k)}$ whose category of sections over an object $S$ of $\mfS \mfc \mfh_{/\mr{Spec} (k)}$ is the groupoid of generalized Tango curves of index $l$ over $S$.
+over $\mfS \mfc \mfh_{/\mr{Spec} (k)}$ whose category of sections over an object $S$ of $\mfS \mfc \mfh_{/\mr{Spec} (k)}$ is the groupoid of generalized Tango curves of index $l$ over $S$.
 According to ~\cite{Lang} and ~\cite{Muk}, one may construct a family of algebraic varieties parametrized by $\mfG \mfT \mfa \mfn_{g}^l$ each of whose fiber forms a counterexample to the Kodaira vanishing theorem (cf. \S\,\ref{wwww} below).